ajpeng/qNotes/README.md

 # Getting Started

 This text editor which uses [Google Firebase](https://firebase.google.com/) to store the notes and thus the firebaseConfig object stored in `qnotes\src\index.js` will be required to be modified.
 To install the application run `npm install`.
-It fully

 ## Motivation

 In the process of learning React, I wanted to make some application, so I